5 Great Reasons to Grow Inland Sea Oats

 Have you heard of Inland Sea Oats (Chasmanthium latifolium)?
-It is my new favorite grass!
+It is one of my new favorite native grasses!
 I have always loved the look of ornamental grasses mixed into landscaped areas.
 I often like to use them in container pots as well.

 Other names for Inland Sea Oats